 Tenancies which are not covered by the rent cap

-- Some assured tenancies where rent increases are governed by contract – if you have an assured tenancy where the way your rent will increase is set out and this provision on rent increase is still legally in force then your rent will be able to increase in the way agreed in the contract
+- some assured and short assured tenancies where rent increases are governed by contract – if you have an assured or short assured tenancy where the way your rent will increase is set out and this provision on rent increase is still legally in force then your rent will be able to increase in the way agreed in the contract

 - Regulated tenancies under the Rent (Scotland) Act 1984 – these tenancies already have strong protections in place, and rents for these tenancies can only increase once every three years

 - Common law tenancies – this includes arrangements like agricultural tenancies and lodger agreements (where you live with your landlord)

 - rent setting at the outset of new tenancies – landlords can set the rent for any new tenancy which means they are allowed to put the rent up between one tenant moving out and the next tenant moving in

 If you are not sure what type of tenancy you have, you should seek help from an advice organisation.

-Situations where a landlord will be allowed to increase the rent
+Situations where a private landlord will be allowed to increase the rent

 We recognise that the impacts of the cost crisis may also be felt by some landlords.

 For this reason, a landlord may apply to Rent Service Scotland to increase the rent for a property, in order to take account of any increase during the preceding six months in certain property costs).

-The certain property costs which can be counted for this are:
+The property costs which can be counted for this are:

 - the interest payable in respect of any mortgage or standard security over the rental property